AI Regulation & AGI Control: Can Governments Regulate AI?

 πŸ‡¨πŸ‡³ 3.
 China: State Control

-China rigidly and aggressively regulates AI specifically to strictly maintain absolute total internal state security.
+China rigidly and regulates AI specifically to largely maintain significant total internal state security.

-Any new algorithms released publicly in China must mathematically strictly adhere directly to the fundamental core political values of the state.
+Any new algorithms released publicly in China must largely adhere directly to the fundamental core political values of the state.
 Companies must formally register their training data with the government censor board for approval.

 Advertisement